20th Century Limited derailment: Investigation

 The media speculated that the train had been running at an unsafe speed, but investigation indicated otherwise.
 It was found that 50 minutes before the Limited had arrived in Mentor, Train No. 10 from Chicago to Boston had passed through the switch without fault, and no other trains had since come through.
 Alex Hammond, the conductor of the Limited, inspected the switch shortly after the disaster, and found that it was set and locked for the sidetrack.
 Also, a white light showing the positioning of the track was found to be in the "clear" position, which was supposed to indicate that the points were set for the mainline.
 With this evidence, the New York Central Railroad insisted that the accident was the result of willful misplacement of the switch by an unknown party.
 After an investigation, Assistant General Superintendent D.C.
 Moon of the Lake Shore and Michigan Southern issued a statement that corroborated this belief, stating that he was "satisfied that somebody, with a key, opened the switch with malicious intent.
 The train did not jump the track."
 Despite efforts, no party was ever found at fault and to this day, the official cause of the accident is undetermined.

 Aftermath

 The Lake Shore and Michigan Southern Railway rebuilt its freight depot in 1909; it exists today.
 Directly opposite the freight depot, the former Mentor railroad station at the corner of Station and Hart Streets, became New York Central property when it merged with the LS&MS in 1914.
-Passenger service to Mentor ended in 1949, and as of August 2007 the station was occupied by Deekers Side Tracks, a sports bar.
+Passenger service to Mentor ended in 1949, and as of 2024 the station was occupied by All Aboard, a bar and grille.